 Early History of the Egelischend family

 This web page shows only a small excerpt of our Egelischend research.
-Another 357 words (26 lines of text) covering the years 1200, 1239, 1200, 1296, 1300, 1323, 1335, 1616 and 1616 are included under the topic Early Egelischend History in all our PDF Extended History products and printed products wherever possible.
+Another 179 words (13 lines of text) covering the years 1200, 1239, 1200, 1296, 1300, 1323, 1335, 1616, 1612, 1642 and 1616 are included under the topic Early Egelischend History in all our PDF Extended History products and printed products wherever possible.

 Egelischend Spelling Variations